ArtisanByteCrafter/ArtisanByteCrafter/README.md

 ### Hi there 👋

-I'm Nathaniel Webb, and I'm a Business Intelligence Developer who loves Powershell.
+I'm Nathaniel Webb, and I'm a Data Scientist who loves Powershell and Python.

 I'm the author and maintainer of: